LieberInstitute/smoking-nicotine-mouse/README.md

 ## Supplementary Tables

-See [processed-data/SupplementaryTables](processed-data/SupplementaryTables/) to access and see a description of all supplementary tables generated in this study, including GitHub permalinks to the scripts in which they were created.
+See [processed-data/SupplementaryTables](processed-data/SupplementaryTables/) to access and see the description of all supplementary tables generated in this study, including GitHub permalinks to the script lines in which they were created.

 ## Data access